Terence Newman: 2003

 The Dallas Cowboys finished second in the NFC East with a 10–6 record and received a wildcard berth.
 On January 3, 2004, Newman started his first career playoff game and recorded five solo tackles in the Cowboys' 29–10 loss at the Carolina Panthers in the NFC Wildcard Game.

 2004

-Newman entered training camp slated as the No. 1 cornerback on the Cowboys' depth chart.
-Head coach Bill Parcells officially named him the starter to begin the regular season, opposite Pete Hunter.
+He entered training camp slated as the No. 1 cornerback on the depth chart.
+Head coach Bill Parcells officially named him the No. 1 starting cornerback to begin the regular season and paired him with Pete Hunter.
+Due to injuries, Newman was paired with multiple different cornerbacks throughout the season, including Pete Hunter (3), Lance Frazier (8), Tyrone Williams (2), and Jacques Reeves (1).

 In Week 6, Newman collected a season-high 12 combined tackles (11 solo) during a 24–20 loss against the Pittsburgh Steelers.
 On December 26, 2004, he made three solo tackles, two pass deflections, and an interception in the Cowboys' 13–10 victory against the Washington Redskins in Week 16.
 He finished the season with 68 combined tackles (64 solo), 15 pass deflections, and four interceptions in 16 games and 16 starts.
 He also returned two punts for 13-yards.